 What is Music Mind Games?

-Music Mind Games had it's beginnings in 1973 when Michiko Yurko, creator, began teaching young students using her original hand-made alphabet cards, blue jello sticks and bingo cards.
-Soon other teachers were anxious to use her ideas and games and Alfred Publishing Company Inc., published her first book, No H in Snake, in 1979.
+Music Mind Games had it's beginnings in 1973 when Michiko Yurko, began teaching young students using her original hand-made alphabet cards, blue jello sticks and bingo cards.
+Almost immediately, other teachers were anxious to use her ideas and games and Alfred Publishing Company Inc., published her first book, No H in Snake, in 1979.
 Her second book, Music Mind Games and three large boxes of ready-made materials were published by Warner Bros.
 Publications in 1992.
 Michiko's third book, Music Mind Games Unit 1, was published in 2020.

 Music Mind Games includes: